Last Updated on March 11, 2021 by Julia Wilson

 Oral health is a must for all cats to prevent gum disease, feed raw chicken necks or human-grade chunks of raw beef twice a week.
 Alternately, brush the teeth daily with a toothpaste made for cats (never use human toothpaste on a cat).

 The chinchilla cat sheds year-round like most cats and has a heavier moult twice a year.
-The Chinchilla cat’s coat requires daily grooming to prevent mats forming, which only takes 5 minutes.
+The Chinchilla cat’s coat requires daily grooming to prevent mats from forming, which only takes 5 minutes.
 Clip the front claws every 4-6 weeks.

 The most common protocol recommended by the American Association of Feline Practitioners as well as the Australian Veterinary Association is that kittens should receive the three core vaccines, known as F3, feline enteritis (panleukopenia), feline calicivirus and feline rhinotracheitis (herpesvirus) three times as a kitten.
 Spaced at eight weeks, 12 weeks and the final vaccine at 16 weeks followed by a booster vaccine at 12 months.
 After this, it is recommended that boosters be every three years.
 Some local states or councils may make it compulsory to administer certain vaccines (notably rabies) yearly.